 Bezos launched Earth Fund in 2020 to execute his $10 billion — about 5 percent of his current net worth — commitment to fight climate change.

 The Fund awarded 44 grants totaling $443 million to organizations focused on climate justice, nature conservation and restoration, and tracking critical climate goals, it said in a statement.

 It sets aside $130 million for 19 different organizations doing “doing critical climate justice work”, and follows another $150 million pledged to climate justice groups in September.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The grants include $130 million to advance the Justice40 initiative in the US, $261 million to further the 30×30 initiative to protect 30 percent of land and sea by 2030, with a focus on the Congo Basin and Tropical Andes, and $51 million to support land restoration in the US and Africa, the statement added.

-This year, the Fund has pledged more than $3 billion for similar initiatives, the Verge reported.
+The Verge reported that the Fund had pledged more than $3 billion for similar initiatives this year.

 Bezos’ grantees include a wide range of groups that either gather data to inform policymaking, help underserved communities become more resilient to climate change, support tribes and Native communities, or plan to create training programs for the Justice40 initiative.

 Meanwhile, Amazon was implicated in a recent report as playing an “outsized” role in port congestion and associated shipping pollution along the west coast of the US.
-And despite Amazon’s commitments to address climate change, the company’s carbon footprint grew by nearly 20 percent in 2020, the report said.
+And despite Amazon’s commitments to address climate change, the company’s carbon footprint grew by nearly 20 percent in 2020.